 1. Target the right leads.

-If your B2B sales activities are going to prove to be fruitful, it’s essential for you to target the right leads.
-If you fail to identify the appropriate ideal customer at the outset of the process (or falter when it comes to surfacing the right leads), you’ll waste lots of time and achieve subpar results.
+If your B2B sales activities are going to prove to be fruitful, you need to target the right leads.
+If you fail to identify the appropriate ideal customer at the outset of the B2B sales process (or falter when it comes to surfacing the right leads), you’ll waste lots of time and achieve subpar results.

-As we touched on above, you’ll want to use a blend of techniques to identify the right leads.
+As discussed above, you’ll want to use a blend of techniques to identify the right leads.
 One of the most obvious tactics is using a lead generation platform, given that these tools help you filter through countless users via highly targeted filters.

 This tactic in action